rolbk/rolbk/content/draft/4D7E078E-E86B-4A24-BFC9-ED57F3B7DEF6/index.md

 If you were wondering about the posts title...

-Werner Heisenberg was a german physicist.
+Werner Heisenberg was a German physicist.
 That means, he definitely had *something* to do with magnets.
 Probably.

 I mean, he defenitely did something with uncertanty (of toilet occupancy I guess).